-The Beaufort Sea borders the Arctic coastal plain and is very important to MMS, in part because of its potential for offshore oil gas production.
+The Beaufort Sea borders the Arctic coastal plain and is important to MMS and the oil industry, in part because of its potential for offshore oil gas production.
 The adjacent North Slope coastal plain region produces over 20% of the United States oil from mostly onshore State of Alaska oil fields.
-Offshore, oil is produced from Northstar Production Island, a joint state/federal production unit.
+Offshore, oil is produced from Northstar Production Island, a joint state/federal production unit and numerous offshore leases are planned or actively undergoing exploration.
 This oil is transported to shore via a subseabed pipeline where it is connected to the larger Prudhoe Bay pipeline infrastructure.

 Over the past 25 years, HF Doppler radar has been developed and improved so that detailed, gridded, two-dimensional maps of surface current circulation can be recoded in real time.
 Currents would play a critical role in the transport and fate of spilled oil.
-Current meters provide data at specific points and not at the water surface, where most oil would be transported.
+Current meters provide data at specific points and not at the water surface, where most oil would be advected.
 HF Doppler radar provides a measured equivalent of a gridded circulation model and can be used as input to validate and to assimilate into oil spill trajectory models.